Vitamin C has many important jobs in your body, but it’s probably best known for supporting your immune system.

 - anaphylaxis, a rare but life threatening swelling in the airway

-Vitamin C acts differently from antihistamine medications, reducing the amount of antihistamine you produce rather than blocking antihistamine receptors.
+Vitamin C acts differently from antihistamine medications, reducing the amount of histamine you produce rather than blocking histamine receptors.
 Research suggests histamine levels may reduce by about 38% after a person takes 2 grams of vitamin C (

 Receiving a higher dose of vitamin C through an IV might be more effective.

 A small study in 89 people with allergies or infectious diseases showed that those who received a 7.5 gram IV (intravenous) infusion of vitamin C had about 50% less histamine in their blood (